immunefi-team/Bounty_Boosts/Puffer Finance/29111 - [SC - Insight] Silent Failure of ERC Permit Calls in PufferDep....md

 # Silent Failure of ERC20 Permit Calls in PufferDepositor Contract

-Submitted on Thu Mar 07 2024 01:55:01 GMT-0400 (Atlantic Standard Time) by @cheatcode for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 7th 2024 at 07:55:01 UTC by @cheatcode for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29111